Lehche/pyfort-LIESKE-GONIE-int2/README.md

   json, os : to pull data from elsewhere<br />

 <br />
-To launch the game you need to go on git hub pull and run main file<br />
+To launch the game you need to get the code on git hub pull and run main file<br />
 <br />
 The game function with a series of sub game you must win a certain nuber of them in onder to try the final challenge and win the game, the sub games are:<br />
 <br />